openstax/pdf-spike/README.md

 3. The frontend displays metadata and status information on jobs.
 The UI used by users to create new jobs.
 Main consumer of information from the backend.

-[Oct 4th, Spike Document][oct-4-spike-doc] describes the outcome in more detail.
+[Oct 4th, Swarm Document][oct-4-swarm-doc] describes the outcome in more detail.

 ### Root Cause Analysis (PLAN)